artxgj/sql-stories/stock-market/highs-lows-averages-windows-sql-tutorial.md

 | 32     |
 | 33     |

-The highest traded price and lowest traded price:
+The highest traded price and lowest traded price are retrieved using the MAX and MIN aggregate functions:

 ```SQL
 SELECT symbol, highest_price, lowest_price